jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

 ## Part 3 — Allocation and transfer of settlement assets

 ### 129 Outline of this Part
-(1) The provisions of this Part govern the allocation and transfer of settlement assets (including settlement money and any surplus funds) and set out the bases for allocation of—
+(1) The provisions of this Part govern the allocation and transfer of settlement assets (including settlement money, any surplus funds, and any New Zealand units allocated to Te Ohu Kai Moana Trustee Limited under the fishing allocation plan issued under the Climate Change Response Act 2002) and set out the bases for allocation of—
   (a) inshore quota; and
   (b) deepwater quota; and
   (c) harbour quota; and